 Our Conclusion

-The MSI OPTIX G32C4 is currently one of your cheapest choices if you need a 32-inch gaming display with vivid and contrasting colors as well as a good Refresh rate and Response time number.
+The MSI OPTIX G32C4 is currently one of your most affordable choices if you need a 32-inch gaming display with vivid and contrasting colors as well as a reasonable Refresh rate and Response time.
 However, bear in mind that it has only the Full HD resolution, which results in washed images.
-Due to that, I recommend you check out the MSI Optix MAG274R2 with is a 27-inch one, not showing this issue at all.
+Due to that, I recommend you check out the MSI Optix MAG274R2, which is a 27-inch one, and while it still has this issue, it isn’t as bad.

 Pros